Jamie Spears suspended as conservator of Britney Spears - KVIA

 “I just want my life back.
 It’s been 13 years, and it’s enough,” Spears said in June.

 Jamie Spears has served has conservator of his daughter’s estate since its inception.
 He was also the conservator of her person, overseeing her health and medical issues until he stepped aside in 2019.
-That’s when Jodi Montgomery was appointed conservator of Spears’ person, a position she still holds.
+Jodi Montgomery was appointed conservator of Spears’ person at that time, a position she still holds.

-Judge Penny appointed John Zabel, a certified public accountant, as the temporary conservator of the singer’s estate.

-Another hearing will be set, possibly before the end of the year, to consider terminating the conservatorship.
+Supporters of Spears gathered outside the courthouse celebrated developments from the hearing on Wednesday.

 The-CNN-Wire